Jingkang incident: Abduction

-On 20 March 1127, Jin troops summoned the two captured emperors to their camps.
-Awaiting them was a directive from Emperor Taizong that they were to be demoted to commoners, stripped of their ceremonial trappings and Jin troops would compound the imperial palace.
+On 20 March 1127, the Jin troops summoned the two captured emperors to their camps.
+Awaiting them was a directive from Emperor Taizong according to which they were to be stripped of their ceremonial trappings and demoted to commoners, and the Jin troops would compound the imperial palace.

-According to The Accounts of Jingkang, Jin troops looted the entire imperial library and the decorations in the palace.
-Jin troops also abducted all the female servants and imperial musicians.
-The imperial family was abducted and their residences were looted.
-All the female prisoners were ordered, on pain of death, to serve the Jin aristocrats no matter what rank in society they had previously held.
-A Jin prince wanted to marry Emperor Huizong's daughter, Zhao Fujin, who had been another man's wife.
-Later on, the emperor's concubines were also given to the prince by Emperor Taizong.
-To avoid captivity and slavery under the Jurchens, many palace women committed suicide.
+As stated by The Accounts of Jingkang, the Jin troops plundered the imperial library and the imperial palace.
+They abducted hundreds of female servants and imperial musicians.
+Members of the imperial family were also abducted, and their residences were looted and often set ablaze.
+To avoid captivity and slavery under the Jin, many palace women committed suicide; others were killed for resisting rape.

 Emperor Taizong feared that the remaining Song troops would launch a counter-offensive to reclaim the capital.
-Therefore, he set up in Bianjing a puppet government for the lands south of the Yellow River, called Chu (楚), and ordered all the assets and prisoners to be taken back to the Jin capital – Shangjing (in present-day Harbin).
-The captives marched to the Jin capital along with the assets.
-Over 14,000 people, including the Song imperial family, went on this journey.
-Their entourage – almost all the ministers and generals of the Northern Song dynasty – suffered from illness, dehydration and exhaustion, and many never made it.
-Upon arrival, each person had to go through a ritual where the person has to be naked and wearing only sheep skins.
-Contrary to what was previously thought, the ceremony was drawn from ancient Han Chinese customs, drawn together by Jin experts on Han rather than a Jurchen ritual.
-Empress Zhu committed suicide because she could not bear the humiliation.
-Men were sold into slavery in exchange for horses with a ratio of ten men for one horse.
-Women, especially former Song princesses, became palace slaves in a part of the Jin palace called the laundry hall (浣衣院) and others were taken as slaves by Jin princes and others.
-Some Song princesses became Jin princes' concubines.
-Someone bought an "ex-royal" for less than ten ounces of gold.
+Therefore, he set up in Bianjing a puppet government for the lands south of the Yellow River, and ordered all the assets and prisoners to be taken to Jin territory.
+Over 14,000 people, including much of the Song imperial family, marched north.
+Their entourage suffered from illness, dehydration and exhaustion, and many never made it.
+Upon arrival, each person went through a ritual where the person has to be naked and wearing only sheep skins.
+Contrary to what was previously thought, the ceremony was drawn from ancient Han Chinese customs and put together by Jin experts on the Han civilization, rather than a Jurchen ritual.
+Empress Zhu committed suicide due to being unable to bear the humiliation.

+Men were exchanged for horses with a ratio of ten men for one horse.